liangjiehao/liangjiehao.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Jiehao Liang (梁杰昊).
-Currently, I am a Master 2 student at <ins>Université Paris-Saclay</ins>.
-I did Master 1 at <ins>École Polytechnique</ins> with thesis advisor [Mauro Porta](https://sites.google.com/view/mauroporta).
+I am a first-year PhD student at <ins>Université Paris-Saclay</ins> under the supervision of [Benjamin Hennion](https://www.imo.universite-paris-saclay.fr/~benjamin.hennion) and [Mauro Porta](https://sites.google.com/view/mauroporta).
+I did my Master 2 at <ins>Université Paris-Saclay</ins> and my Master 1 at <ins>École Polytechnique</ins>.
 Before that, I obtained my Bachelor degree in statistics from <ins>Renmin University of China</ins>.

-I am broadly interested in homotopy theory and derived geometry.
+I am broadly interested in homotopy theory and its various applications in algebraic geometry, enumerative geometry, combinatorics, etc. Feel free to contact me if you want to discuss anything with me.

 <!--
 ## Notes